MADE-Apps/legerity-uno/README.md

 ## License

-Legerity for Uno is made available under the terms and conditions of the [MIT license](LICENSE).
+Legerity for Uno Platform is made available under the terms and conditions of the [MIT license](LICENSE).